wp-plugins/multiple-post-thumbnails/readme.txt

 3. Admin meta box with the 'Secondary Image' selected.

 == Changelog ==

+= 0.9 =
+* Increment version only to attempt to get plugin versions back in sync.

 = 0.8 =
 * Revert init action changes from 0.7.
 Fixes admin metaboxes not showing when the MultiPostThumbnails class is instantiated in an action instead of `functions.php`